ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-07-04-swift-essentials-variables-data-types-and-more-part-1.md

 #### Float: Lower Precision, Smaller Range

-`Float` uses 32 bits of memory to store its value, offering a smaller range of values and less precision than Double.
+`Float` uses 32 bits of memory to store its value, offering a smaller range of values and less precision than `Double`.
 It's generally used when memory efficiency is a priority and lower precision is acceptable.

 {%- highlight swift -%}
 let floatNumber: Float = 0.00001